Did Amazon trick people into paying for Prime? Federal case goes to trial

 Judge Chun has sided with the FTC in several other procedural rulings; he has also denied Amazon's motion to dismiss the lawsuit.
 The FTC's investigation of Amazon began during the first Trump administration.
 The agency did not file its lawsuit until 2023, however, when it was under the leadership of Lina Khan, the firebrand Biden appointee.

-Amazon is an NPR financial supporter and pays to distribute some of our content.
+Amazon is an NPR financial supporter and pays to distribute some of NPR's content.

 Copyright 2025 NPR